 A favorable map this year means that even if Republicans struggle nationally they have better than 50% odds of holding onto the US Senate, as it stands Democrats would be favored in just 45 of the 51 seats they need to take control of the Senate, and they don’t have any immediately favorable pickup opportunities, however a favorable national climate and credible recruits could be enough for them to notch an upset in November.
-After reviewing my Senate ratings, you can check out my race ratings for Governor here (link) The map below highlights the current battlegrounds
+After reviewing my Senate ratings, you can check out my race ratings for Governor here and my ratings for House Here.
+The map below highlights the current battlegrounds

 Click the map to create your own at 270toWin.com